 Crypto Card Regulation in Rwanda

-Rwanda's crypto regulatory landscape is undergoing a significant transformation led by two key institutions: the Capital Markets Authority (CMA, Ikigo cy'Igihugu Gishinzwe Isoko ry'Imari) and the National Bank of Rwanda (NBR, Banki Nkuru y'u Rwanda).
+Rwanda's crypto regulatory framework is undergoing a significant transformation led by two key institutions: the Capital Markets Authority (CMA, Ikigo cy'Igihugu Gishinzwe Isoko ry'Imari) and the National Bank of Rwanda (NBR, Banki Nkuru y'u Rwanda).
 In 2018, the NBR issued a public warning declaring cryptocurrency transactions risky and unregulated, effectively discouraging all crypto activity.

 Separately, the NBR is developing a CBDC, with deployment targeted for 2026.
 Rwanda's Financial Intelligence Centre (FIC) handles AML/CFT compliance for financial institutions, including future licensed VASPs.
 Rwanda is taking a measured, regulation-first approach: license VASPs through the CMA, ban high-risk activities (mining, ATMs, mixing), and develop a state-controlled digital currency.
 This positions Rwanda as one of East Africa's most deliberate crypto regulators.